 - Anyone who is required by Public Health to be in quarantine or isolation.

 Anyone in these categories should contact the Registry by phone or email to confirm arrangements for appearing in court by telephone.

 - Limits remain on the number of people who may enter the building to allow physical distancing in all public areas, including court rooms.

 Any person who is not a participant in proceedings before the court is requested to stay outside the building.
-A person who requires support for their court appearance may be accompanied by a person to provide support.
+A person who requires support for their court appearance may be accompanied by one person to provide support.
 They should enter at the same time as you.
-Large groups of family members or friends may be refused entry.
+Groups of family members or friends may be refused entry.

 Members of the public appearing in court will be asked to spread out within the available public space, and may be required to wait in designated areas until the matter is ready to proceed.